Amazon cuts 16,000 jobs globally to undo pandemic-era hiring amid AI push

 Jassy had said last summer that the increased use of AI tools would lead to more automation of duties, resulting in corporate job losses.

 The 30,000 jobs would together represent a small portion of Amazon's 1.58 million employees, but nearly 10 per cent of its corporate workforce.
-The majority of Amazon's workers are in fulfillment centers and warehouses.
+The majority of Amazon's workers are in fulfilment centres and warehouses.

 Tech giants, including Amazon, Facebook-parent Meta Platforms and Microsoft, had sharply ramped up hiring during the COVID-19 pandemic demand surge and have lately been restructuring their workforce.

-Amazon has also been investing in robotics at its warehouses to speed up packaging and deliveries for its e-commerce segment, reduce the reliance on human labor and cutting costs.
+Amazon has also been investing in robotics at its warehouses to speed up packaging and deliveries for its e-commerce segment, reduce the reliance on human labor and cut costs.

 The company is set to report quarterly results next week.